-Reinforce: Recognition and Accountability Framework

-Our Recognition and Accountability Framework (RAF) reinforces quality in everything our people do in delivering on our strategy, with a focus on the provision of services to our clients, how we work with our people and driving a high quality culture.
-It holds Partners including non-Partner Engagement Leaders accountable for quality behaviours and quality outcomes beyond compliance.
-Our RAF considers and addresses the following key elements:

-- Quality outcomes: We provide transparent quality outcomes to measure the achievement of the quality objectives.
-Our quality outcomes take into account meeting professional standards and the PwC network and our firm's standards and policies - Behaviours: We have set expectations of the right behaviours that support the right attitude to quality, the right tone from the top and a strong engagement with the quality objective - Interventions/recognition: We have put in place interventions and recognition that promotes and reinforces positive behaviours and drives a culture of quality - Consequences/reward: We have implemented financial and non-financial consequences and rewards that are commensurate to outcome and behaviour and sufficient to incentivise the right behaviours to achieve the quality objectives
+Reinforce: Recognition and Accountability Framework Our Recognition and Accountability Framework (RAF) reinforces quality in everything our people do in delivering on our strategy, with a focus on the provision of services to our clients, how we work with our people and driving a high quality culture.
+It holds partners and staff accountable for quality behaviours and quality outcomes.
+These quality behaviours and outcomes go beyond compliance requirements, and also include recognition for exceptional quality behaviour.
+Our RAF considers and addresses the following key elements: - Quality outcomes: We provide transparent quality outcomes to measure the achievement of the quality objectives.
+Our quality outcomes take into account meeting professional standards and the PwC network and our firm's standards and policies - Behaviours: We have set expectations of the right behaviours that support the right attitude to quality, the right tone from the top and a strong engagement with the quality objective - Interventions/recognition: We have put in place interventions and recognition that promotes and reinforces positive behaviours and drives a culture of quality - Consequences/reward: We have implemented financial and non-financial consequences and rewards that are commensurate to outcome and behaviour and sufficient to incentivise the right behaviours to achieve the quality objectives Annually, our firm's Leadership determines to which extent quality-requirements are met, as part of our performance-rating process.
+This is conducted through the performance matrices setting and evaluation for each Partner and staff.
+These matrices including explanatory narratives are socialised to all levels within the firm.